declansx/odds-maximizer-betting-bot/README.md

 # SX Bet Odds Maximizer Bot

-A sophisticated betting bot designed for the SX.bet platform, a peer-to-peer betting exchange.
-The bot automatically maximizes profits by monitoring real-time market conditions, strategically placing maker orders at favorable odds, and dynamically managing positions based on market changes.
+A betting bot designed for SX Bet, a decentralized peer-to-peer betting exchange.
+The bot maximizes your odds by placing maker orders at above market odds, and dynamically managing your orders to maintain a desired premium as the market changes.

 ## Features